bobbydilley/lindbergh-loader/README.md

 This project aims to hook and emulate the various different parts of the SEGA Lindbergh allowing the games to run on modern versions of Linux.

+## What this project does

+This project provides an emulation layer so for various software & hardware components of hte SEGA Lindbergh system allowing you to run the games on a modern version of linux.
+The project also aims to provide documentation of the various APIs used in the Lindbergh system which may be useful for further emulation projects, or homebrew.

+## What this project does not do

+This project does not defeat any security mechanisms of the games, nor does it provide links to roms.
+You should only use this project to play games if you own the original and removing the security checks form the games is left entierly up to the user.
+Please do not create issues asking about security bypassing, or have discussions on this github about the subject.

 ## Building & Running

 To build simply run the makefile, and then copy the contents of the build directory into your game directory and run.